Skip to content

 • The pattern has special regex characters.
 Escape or simplify.

-Map shows nothing for my file typesoma code map supports TS/JS/Bash/CSS/Astro/Svelte/Vue.
+Map shows nothing for my file type — v3.1 supports TS/JS/JSX/MJS/MTS, Rust, Python, Bash, CSS/SCSS, Astro/Svelte/Vue, TOML, YAML, JSON, Markdown.
 For other languages, soma code outline <file> (markdown/text headings) or just cat is the fallback.
+To add a language, edit the cmd_map case block in scripts/soma-code.sh — each case is a self-contained awk program.

 pi.registerTool blocks not appearing in map — ensure the registration starts at column 0 or with standard indentation; the awk pattern matches common cases but can miss unusual formatting.